State station: MBTA era

+21st century changes

 An extensive renovation of State began in November 2004.
 The project added accessible Blue Line entrances at 53 State and 60 State, extended the Blue Line platforms for 6-car trains, and added a ramp between the inbound Blue Line platform and the northbound Orange Line platform.
 The MBTA initially expected the work to be completed in 2007 at a cost of $38 million.
 However, several factors prolonged the project and increased its cost.
 Keeping the station open during extensive underground construction proved more difficult than expected; support structures had to be drilled through centuries-old foundations and seawalls.
 The MBTA settled a lawsuit over systemwide accessibility issues in 2006, which necessitated changes to the station design.
+The settlement included the replacement of the existing elevator connecting the two platform levels.

-The change from token payment to the Charliecard system required closing the Blue Line level of the station from June 24 to July 1.
-The 6-year-long reconstruction of the station was substantially completed in 2011, with a ribbon-cutting ceremony on May 26.
+The change from token payment to the Charliecard system required closing the Blue Line level of the station from June 24 to July 1, 2006.
+A new between-levels elevator was completed in 2010 in lieu of replacing the existing elevator.
+The reconstruction of the station was substantially completed in 2011, with a ribbon-cutting ceremony on May 26.
 The final project cost was $68.3 million, of which about $12 million was design and land acquisition.
 In October 2011, a 1904 plaque that marked the completion of the East Boston Tunnel was reinstalled in the station.

 On June 24, 2019, the MBTA Board awarded a $29.7 million, 16-month contract for full cleaning, wayfinding signage replacement, and other improvements at North Station, Haymarket, State, and Downtown Crossing stations.
 The work was completed in June 2021.
 The entire Orange Line, including the Orange Line platforms at State station, was closed from August 19 to September 18, 2022, during maintenance work.

-Bus connections

-State is served by eight MBTA bus routes: three local routes, three early morning special routes (191-193), and two express routes (352, 354).
+A "Charlie Service Center" for MBTA customer service opened near the Old South Meeting House entrance on July 29, 2024, replacing the former CharlieCard Store at Downtown Crossing station.